What is data encryption?

 - Security.
 Asymmetric encryption is considered more secure because it uses two different keys—a public key which is used to encrypt communications and a private key which is used to decrypt those communications.
 Because the private key never needs to be shared, it acts as the safeguard that ensures that only the intended recipient is able to decrypt encoded communications.
 The resulting tamper-proof digital signature makes it harder for attackers to compromise the system.
 On the flip side, symmetric encryption is a bit riskier because it uses the same key to encrypt communications, which means it must be shared with anyone who needs to decrypt that communication.
 Every time the key is shared, it risks being intercepted by a malicious third party.

 - Simplified key distribution.
-Because symmetric encryption uses the same key is used for both encryption and decryption, secure key distribution is crucial.
-The key distribution process is simper with asymmetric encryption, because only the public key is shared, while the private key remains confidential.
+Because symmetric encryption uses the same key for both encryption and decryption, secure key distribution is crucial.
+The key distribution process is simpler with asymmetric encryption, because only the public key is shared, while the private key remains confidential.

 Use cases for symmetric encryption